ProjectPhysX/FluidX3D/DOCUMENTATION.md

 <br>

 ## 2. Compiling the Source Code
-- There is no "installation" of the FluidX3D software.
+- There is no "installation" of FluidX3D.
 Instead, you have to compile the source code yourself.
 - I have made this as easy as possible and this documentation will guide you through it.
-Nontheless, some basic programming experience with C++ would be good, as all the setup scripts are written in C++.
+Nontheless, some basic programming experience with C++ would be good for the setup scripts.
 - First, compile the code as-is; this is the standard FP32 benchmark test case.
 By default, the fastest installed GPU will be selected automatically.
-Compile time is about 10 seconds.
+Compile time is about 5 seconds.

 ### Windows
 - Download and install [Visual Studio Community](https://visualstudio.microsoft.com/de/vs/community/).
 In Visual Studio Installer, add: